Overview

 68° 04′ N, 13° 05′ E

 Kvalvika beach is a beautiful remote beach in Lofoten and you can only reach it by foot or by boat.
 From this beach, you have a beautiful view of the Ryten mountain and you can experience the magical midnight sun or a spectacular sunset over the ocean.
-It is therefore the perfect place to spend a night on a beach.
+It is therefore the perfect place to spend a night on a beach in Lofoten in summer.
 If you are lucky, you can even witness the Northern Lights from the end of August on a clear night.
 Can it get even more magical?

 And we have more good news: hiking to the beach is quite easy and not too demanding at all.
 There are different hiking trails to get to Kvalvika Beach.